Bullet Club: Related and inspired groups

 Another unit which was originally a tag team within Bullet Club is Guerrillas of Destiny, which originally consisted of Tama Tonga and his brother Tanga Loa.
 They were kicked out of Bullet Club by Jay White in February 2022 and were followed by former Bullet Club mate Jado.
 They were later joined by their younger brother Hikuleo in September 2022 and El Phantasmo in July 2023.
-Tonga and Loa (who went by the modified ring name of Tonga Loa) would later join The Bloodline stable, originally founded by Roman Reigns and The Usos of the Anoaʻi family, in April and May 2024.
+Tonga and Loa (who went by the modified ring name of Tonga Loa) would later join Solo Sikoa in his hostile takeover of The Bloodline stable, originally founded by Roman Reigns and The Usos of the Anoaʻi family, in April and May 2024.
 In July 2024, Hikuleo left, concluding the group's dissolution with Phantasmo being the only one remaining with NJPW while Tonga and Loa began to compete under the name of The Tongans.
-In June 2025, Hikuleo would formally made his debut in WWE, joining his brothers in The Bloodline under the new ring name of Talla Tonga; but a month later, he and his brothers along with former United Empire member Jeff Cobb, who competes under the name of JC Mateo, became part of Solo Sikoa's offshoot Bloodline faction, named MFT (My Family Tree).
+In June 2025, Hikuleo would formally make his debut in WWE, joining his brothers, along with former United Empire member Jeff Cobb, now competing by the name JC Mateo, in Sikoa's now-offshoot Bloodline faction under the new ring name of Talla Tonga.
+A month later the group was officially renamed MFT (My Family Tree) by Sikoa.

+Following the absorption of Bullet Club into Yota Tsuji's Unbound Co. in January 2026, Jay White's Bang Bang Gang, originally established in AEW as the sub-faction Bullet Club Gold, continued to operate as an independent spin-off stable.
+In March 2026, former Bullet Club members Clark Connors, David Finlay, and Gabe Kidd formed The Dogs stable in AEW, a spinoff stable to the War Dogs sub-group of Bullet Club.